4 Things Every Parent Should Consider: The Great RRSP vs. RESP Dilemma

 Unless you’re fortunate enough to have a gold-plated government-funded pension, you’ll more than likely still have to save towards retirement.
 If you’re 55 years old and you haven’t saved a dime towards retirement, unless you want to end up living with your grown up children in your golden years, you should consider making retirement savings a priority.
 While your child may be eligible for grants, loans and scholarship to fund post-secondary education, once you retire all you’ll be able to depend on are government benefits, which may not be enough to live comfortably on.

 Still not sure which RESP to invest in?
-Download a free copy of the Heritage Education Funds RESP Guide today.
+Download a free copy of this RESP Guide today.
 This excellent resource provides you with up-to-date information on how you can save for your child’s post-secondary education.